 Fill in any superfluous holes and sand down to a smooth finish.

-Brush off surface dust then wipe the surfaces down with sugar soap and then decide if you are going to mask up or cut-in plain changes between walls and ceilings.
+Brush off surface dust then wipe the surfaces down with sugar soap and then decide if you are going to mask up or cut in plain changes between walls and ceilings.
 You are now ready to start painting.
 For a really smooth finish use a roller and then a fine brush for the hard to get to places and cutting in straight lines.

 Once the walls and ceilings have their new coat of paint it’s time to turn your attention to the kitchen cabinets.
-Follow the instructions given by the kitchen cupboard paint manufacturer for any preparation that needs to be done to the cupboard surfaces but as a general rule it’s about filling and smoothing any dents or scratches in the surfaces and then giving them a good clean with sugar soap to get rid of any surface grime and dirt.
+Follow the instructions given by the kitchen cupboard paint manufacturer for any preparation that needs to be done to the cupboard surfaces but as a general rule, it’s about filling and smoothing any dents or scratches in the surfaces and then giving them a good clean with sugar soap to get rid of any surface grime and dirt.

-Remove the cabinets that you are able to from the walls but only the amount you can accommodate on surfaces where you can prep and paint and then leave to dry for the recommended period of time.
+Remove the cabinets that you are able to form the walls but only the amount you can accommodate on surfaces where you can prep and paint and then leave to dry for the recommended period of time.
 Some of the paints cure to a hard finish over a number of days so if you can leave them to dry somewhere safe out of the way where they won’t get knocked or dusty, then all the better.
-It is a bit of a juggling act with all the doors, cupboards and shelves that you have to get prepped, painted and allow them to cure.
-On our project we decided not to paint the inside of the cupboards, preferring to leave the wood effect showing as we were using a darker colour and wanted to keep the inside bright.
+It is a bit of a juggling act with all the doors, cupboards, and shelves that you have to get prepped, painted, and allow them to cure.
+On our project we decided not to paint the inside of the cupboards, preferring to leave the wood effect showing as we were using a darker color and wanted to keep the inside bright.
 We removed handles and hinges as much easier than trying to paint around.
-We have a number of kitchen doors and cabinets so decided to do them in sections rather than tackling them all at one.
+We have a number of kitchen doors and cabinets so decided to do them in sections rather than tackling them all at once.

-We chose to use a small medium hair gloss roller with a half inch brush for hard to reach areas.
+We chose to use a small-medium hair gloss roller with a half-inch brush for hard-to-reach areas.
 The first coat on our shiny laminate cupboards dried blotchy but after leaving to dry thoroughly, the second coat went on smooth with total coverage.